 When you arrive at the surgery centre on the day of your operation, please report to the reception desk on the first floor.
 The surgeon will ask you to confirm your consent for them to do the operation.
-If you require a Medical Certificate ('sick note') for your employer, this should be requested from your team.
+If you require a Medical Certificate ('sick note') for your employer, this should be requested from the team before you leave.